penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classrooms-classroom.md

 ## refBuilding

-Identifier name building where is located the classroom.
+Building identifier where the class is located.

 `refBuilding`